Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $539,825

-Rose Lake is a smaller East Kootenai County community known for its beautiful setting and quieter lifestyle.
+Rose Lake is a smaller East Kootenai County community known for its scenic setting and quieter lifestyle.
 It tends to attract buyers who want natural surroundings, water access, and a more peaceful environment outside the larger city markets.

 Conkling Park